-While reading Joseph Campbell, I was reminded that Yoga – and its core practice, meditation – are pathways to bliss.
+While reading Joseph Campbell, I was reminded that these deeply transformational practices of Yoga, especially the core practice, meditation, are pathways to bliss.

 For those who regard “bliss” as aspirational rather than real, note that one definition of bliss is “utter contentment” and that resting your mind where it finds contentment is a recommended practice.